soorajsm/MUSIC-WORLD/README.md

 # MUSIC-WORLD
-A Music management system built using Html,css,php  and Mysql database
+A Music management system built using Html,css,php  and Mysql database.